-The particular circumstances of most newly arrived refugees mean that they will initially need care and support due to possible trauma and the loss of family, friends, home, and culture, as well as the societal/cultural challenges and isolation of their new situation.
-Safeguarding principles are therefore applicable.
-It is hoped that over time refugees will rebuild their lives and regain their confidence and independence and BWR is fully committed to supporting them in this process.
-English will not be the first language for most of the people BWR is offering support to.
-The communication needs of all concerned need to be considered and addressed.
+Everyone has the right to live a life free from abuse and neglect.
+The particular circumstances of most newly arrived refugees mean that they need care and support due to possible trauma and the loss of family, friends, home, and culture, as well as the societal/cultural challenges and isolation of their new situation.
+You may therefore be asked to undergo a DBS check, but Safeguarding principles are always applicable.

-Those supported by BWR will be made aware that Bath Welcomes Refugees has a Safeguarding Policy as part of the introductory information they are given.
+Those supported by BWR are made aware that Bath Welcomes Refugees has Safeguarding Policies as part of the introductory information they are given.
 This information includes the duty to share information with other agencies and professionals where there are concerns.
-All staff, volunteers, members, and supporters within Bath Welcomes Refugees have a responsibility to adhere to the Safeguarding Policy and share information when needed.
+All staff, volunteers, members, and supporters within Bath Welcomes Refugees have a responsibility to adhere to the Safeguarding Policies and share information when needed